James4Ever0/notes/The immortal device.md

 Defeat disease when infected, spot issues before spreading, create antibodies and genetically engineered cells to counteract.

-If the host is totally destroyed and the device is intact, the device can still restore the host biologically.
+If the host is totally destroyed and the device is intact, the device can still restore the host biologically if in optimal circumstances.